Portland Pickles: 2025

-Relationship with the Venados
+Relationship with Mazatlan

-On October 9, 2019, the Portland Pickles faced off against the Mazatlan Venados in a friendly exhibition game in front of 16,000 people.
+The Portland Pickles have a special relationship with Venados de Mazatlan of the Mexican Pacific League.
+In June 2019, the Pickles held Venados Night, where the team wore Mazatlan jerseys.
+In October, the Pickles traveled to Mexico and played against Venados de Mazatlan in a friendly exhibition game in front of 16,000 people.
 In the lead up to the game, the Pickles held tryouts amongst fans in Portland for the chance to travel with the team to Mexico and play in the game.
-There is currently a documentary on the game in the works that is slated to be released soon.